Hubble Expansion as an Einstein Curvature

 \section{GR as geometry}

 The presence of mass-energy in the Universe introduces a non-linear component to $a(t)$ with consequent curvature of the time axis, and an additional curvature to the path of the photon.
 This cannot be displayed on a flat 2-D diagram, but can be demonstrated using the topological transform of Fig.~\ref{fig:MilneCone}.
-The presence of acceleration introduces curvature to the imaginary $\tau$ coordinate (Fig.~\ref{fig:GRCone}), representing accelerations from gravitational or dark mass and dark energy that may be attractive/positive or negative/repulsive respectively.
+The presence of acceleration now introduces curvature to the imaginary $\tau$ coordinate (Fig.~\ref{fig:GRCone}), representing accelerations from gravitational or dark mass and dark energy that may be attractive/positive or negative/repulsive respectively.

-The manifold of a sphere in 3-space is sufficiently described as a curved two-dimensional surface.
-Similarly the extra dimensions required to visualise the geometry of expanding curved spacetime do not represent real dimensions, but are a helpful aid to geometrical visualisation of the manifold.
+The manifold of a sphere in 3-space is sufficiently described as a curved two-dimensional surface with time as a third dimension.
+Similarly the extra dimensions required to visualise the geometry of an expanding curved spacetime do not represent real dimensions, but are a helpful aid to geometrical visualisation of the manifold.
 Because 3-space with curvature require a 4-dimensional space and the curved time coordinate occupies a further dimension, space-time now exists in 5-space, compacted in Fig.~\ref{fig:GRCone} to a 2-manifold in 3-space.
 Integration of the photon path across this surface may be represented by considering a thin wedge or petal of the time-space manifold in GR (Fig.~\ref{fig:petal}), with the imaginary surface curved by mass-energy as well as by expansion.